 WHY IS CHINESE EXCITING AT CLSG?

 Now the world's second biggest economy, China has become a leading international player on the world stage.
 Chinese is the official language in China, a country with a population of around 1.3 billion.
 But Chinese is spoken and understood by millions more in Taiwan, Hong Kong, Singapore and Chinese communities overseas, not to mention the increasing use of the language in international businesses.

 Learning Chinese gives students an insight into a vastly different language, thinking and culture.
 For many students, it provides an opportunity to stretch themselves linguistically in a completely new way.
 Learning Chinese combines intellectual rigour and discipline with a strong artistic appreciation of the written script and requires keen listening skills to distinguish and replicate the differently pitched tones in spoken Chinese.
 Students receive a real sense of achievement when they are able to read and write characters and communicate in Chinese.

 YEARS 7 - 9

 Students can choose to study Chinese as one of their two language choices in Year 7 to 9.
 Students begin to read and write Chinese characters from the outset and have access to on-line language learning tools to supplement classroom teaching activities in school.
 By the end of the Year 9 students are able to communicate across a range of everyday topics in written and spoken Chinese, as well as having developed the skills needed to decipher Chinese written texts.

 YEARS 10 and 11

 Students can choose to continue with the language to GCSE level.
-The course continues to focus on all four skills areas (reading, writing, speaking and listening) covering the GCSE topics and themes such as Media and Culture, Sport and Leisure, Travel and Tourism, Business, Work and Employment.
+The course focuses on all four skills areas (reading, writing, speaking and listening) across the GCSE topics of Media and Culture, Sport and Leisure, Travel and Tourism, Business, Work and Employment.
 By the end of the course students will have knowledge of around 600 Chinese characters.